 - Wisteria – A retail boutique

-The food and beverage program for Café at 3218 will start in 2022.
+The food and beverage daily offerings for Café at 3218 will start in early 2023.

 The following works of contemporary art are on the First Floor: Luminous by Linda Lighton, an installation including 18-lines of “Blind Boone’s Vision” from Olio by Tyehimba Jess and a digital print entitled Nest of Limbs by Jason Piggie, Cotton Wood by David Remley, and Seasons of the Sycamore Series by Dr. Charles Porter.